 During this period, rough confident men who worked semi-naked in loincloths, such as firemen and carpenters, proudly wore tattoos in a style of decorative permanent attire.

-Like many other iconic Japanese cultural exports, including woodblock printing, this craft received more respect, and acknowledgement as an art form outside Japan than from inside the country.
+Like many other iconic Japanese cultural exports, including woodblock printing, this craft received more respect and acknowledgement as an art form outside Japan than from inside the country.

 His blue and red dragon on his forearm was never seen in public, but he did reportedly show it to the Meiji Emperor (1852-1912).

-Just like celebrity endorsements or a Royal Warrant of today, this increased awareness and the prestige of Japanese tattoos massively, outside Japan.
+Just like celebrity endorsements or a Royal Warrant of today, this increased awareness and the prestige of Japanese tattoos massively outside Japan.

-Just like celebrity endorsements or a Royal Warrant of today, this increased awareness and the prestige of Japanese tattoos massively, outside Japan.
-Despite this, they were still technically illegal in Japan, having been prohibited in 1872, when the sixteen year-old Prince got inked.
+Just like celebrity endorsements or a Royal Warrant of today, this increased awareness and the prestige of Japanese tattoos massively outside Japan.
+Despite this, they were still technically illegal in Japan, having been prohibited in 1872, when the sixteen year-old prince got inked.

-Ukiyo-e, manga, anime and karaoke all had mass market appeal and were very popular in Japan, before foreign appreciation and recognition led the country’s intellectuals, elite and government to embrace them as something that the nation should be proud of and promote abroad.
+Ukiyo-e, manga, anime and karaoke all had mass market appeal and were very popular in Japan before foreign appreciation and recognition led the country’s intellectuals, elite and government to embrace them as something that the nation should be proud of and promote abroad.

 This isn’t the case with irezumi, horimono (another Japanese word used to describe tattoos), and tatou, a loanword that really needs no explanation but is in fact used to describe Western-style tattoos in Japanese.

-The nation still hasn’t come to accept tattoos quite as readily as many other countries have.
+Yet the nation still hasn’t come to accept tattoos quite as readily as many other countries have.
 Government officials have tried to ban workers from having them; gyms, spas, and swimming pools ban people with them or insist on them being concealed; and the Japanese Tourist Agency is struggling with policy and rules related to the growing number of tattooed tourists visiting the country.